Zeng-Cheng/zeng-cheng.github.io/index.md

     <div>
         <p>
             Welcome!
 I’m a Ph.D. candidate in the Department of Statistics at the University of Florida, graduating in Summer 2025.
-I’m fortunate to be advised by [Dr. Leo Duan](https://leoduan.github.io/).
+I’m fortunate to be advised by <a href="https://leoduan.github.io/">Dr. Leo Duan</a>.
 Before joining UF, I earned my bachelor's degree in Mathematics from the University of Science and Technology of China.
 My research interests broadly center around Bayesian nonparametrics, semiparametric methods, optimization-driven Bayesian inference, and deep generative models.
         </p>
         <p>
             You can find my <a href="/research">Research</a> and <a href="/cv/CV-ZengCheng.pdf">CV</a> here.